-The Farnsley-Moremen House stands as a breathtaking testament to the rich history of agriculture along the Ohio River.
-Built circa 1837 by Gabriel Farnsley, this red brick Kentucky “I-House” boasts a two-story Greek Revival portico and an incredible river view.
+The Farnsley-Moremen House (built circa 1837) stands as a breathtaking testament to the rich history of agriculture along the Ohio River.
+Gabriel Farnsley was the first owner/occupant of this red brick Kentucky “I-House” which boasts a two-story Greek Revival portico and an incredible river view.
 Home to Gabriel Farnsley from 1837 until his death in 1849, the house became home to the Moremen family in 1862.
-The Moremen family maintained ownership of the house until they sold it to Jefferson County Fiscal Court in 1988.
+The Moremen family maintained ownership of the house until they sold it to Jefferson County Fiscal Court in 1989.

 By the 1980s, the once proud farm residence had been reduced to only a fraction of its former self.
 The portico was nearly gone.
 Its roof was supported by telephone poles.
 The trim and shutters had not been painted in years.
 The landmark that had served as a beacon to river traffic in the previous century was not even visible from the water because of the overgrowth of brush around it.